jrdefideveloper/coding-interview/medium-problems/medium-problems.md

 # *September 16, 2021*

 1. `Search in sorted matrix` - I'm much better at dealing with matrix related problems now.
 2. `Three number sort` - Not too bad.
 I think searching problems are much easier for me than recursion and random permutation type problems that a re little bit more math veering.
 3. `Min max stack construction` - Not bad
+4. `Sunset Views` - Not bad
+5. `Sort Stack` - This one makes my brain hurt.
+My weakness is still recursion because you need to think the opposite way and it hurts my head to do so.
+6. `Next Greater Element` - Headache

+# *September 17, 2021*

+1. `Leetcode: Letter Combinations of a Phone Number` - Reviewing this problem again... still kind of suck because it's hard to put together recursive calls for me that are overly complicated.
+2. `Leetcode: Bus routes` - Very difficult
+3. `` -

 # Random thoughts

 ## Tools to dominate certain questions

+When working with arrays think about whether or not starting at the end or the middle of the list helps you instead only thinking about index 0.

 Think in terms of what utilizing a negative number can do you for you when the input is gauranteed to be a certain subset that is positive** This is how you can remember data without utilizing a hashmap.

+For `recursive` problems often think about how a final result is the result of the addition of the previous 2 results or possibly all of the previous results.

 ## Ternary Operator.
 `booleanExpression ? expression1 : expression2` - Somehow I sometimes get the ? and : position confused... lol.